szam25/website-optimization/README.md

 ## Website Performance Optimization portfolio project

 Achieved Pagespeed Insights score of 87 out of 100 for index.html by,
-    1.optimised the pictures of index.html by imageoptim
+    1. Optimised the pictures of index.html by imageoptim.
+    2. Loading google-font vai javascript.
+    3. Part of the file(style.css) needs to be inlined to avoid block rendering.
+    4. Sites performance is increased with hardware accelerated CSS as to add transform: translateZ(0) and backface-visibility: hidden in .mover floder.

 Achieved 60 fps for pizza.html by,
     1. Optimized the loops to eliminate multiple instants of DOM acess.